Tiggax/zakljucna_naloga/src/sec/uvod/3. num metode.typ

 The popularity of the algorithm prevails till this day, despite the recent advances in direct search method and the age of the algorithm @singer_2009.

-The Algorithm was created by modifying the original simplex-based direct search method created by Spendley @spendley_1962.
+The algorithm was created by modifying the original simplex-based direct search method created by Spendley @spendley_1962.
 The original algorithm used two types of transformations to form a new simplex in each step.
 In both of the transformations, the angles between edges in every simplex remained _constant_ throughout iteration, meaning the working simplex changed in size but _not_ shape.
 The Nelder-Mead algorithm included two additional transformations - expansion and contraction, which allowed the simplex to additionally change its _shape_ @singer_2009.